Your guide to visiting Lourdes: Everything you need to know

 Things to do in Lourdes

-While the majority of visitors to Lourdes come to visit the Sanctuary of our Lady of Lourdes and the cave where Mary appeared to Bernadette, there are plenty of other things to keep you busy during your stay.
+While the majority of visitors to Lourdes come on pilgrimage to visit the Sanctuary of our Lady of Lourdes and the cave where Mary appeared to Bernadette, there are plenty of other things to keep you busy during your stay.
 Lourdes is a great base for a range of activities including cycling, mountain biking, hiking, and sightseeing in the beautiful Pyrenees.
 We have put together two separate articles with things to do in and around Lourdes.
 The first article focuses on things to do in Lourdes itself and the second article focuses on day trips from Lourdes to the surrounding area.

 How many days do you need in Lourdes?